vatul16/Data-Structures-and-Algorithms/README.md

 # Data Structures & Algorithms
 ---
+This repository is created by me when I was practicing Data Structures & Algorithms.
+Below are the various Algorithms and the programs using C, C++, Python, etc. In future I have plan to work on this repository by add some DS problems, Coding Interview Problems and many more...

 ##### Data Structures: Sorting
 | Sorting Algorithms   | C     | C++   | Python    |